seeker142/seeker142.github.io/_posts/Honzuki/2023-05-09-honzuki_drama9ss.markdown

 「This is a race against time.
 The royal family is currently wallowing in confusion, regret, and remorse.
 Allowing this moment to pass will let them use their authority to seize Rozemyne again.
 Now is the only time we are capable of denying them, since no one can approach the goddess's aura.
 We must end everything before the royal family and the duchies backing them come to their senses.」

-It seems he already has the next steps mapped out completely in his mind.
-I cannot help but be amazed at my too talented, and too independent brother.
+It seems he already has the next steps completely mapped out in his mind.
+I cannot help but be amazed at my too talented, and too independent little brother.
 If the royal family and other duchies can be restrained from interfering, subsequent rebellions and civil wars become less likely as well.
-Ferdinand's plan is the best solution in that sense, but who will be responsible for the backlash after the nobles realize what happened?
+Ferdinand's plan is the best solution in that sense, but who will be held responsible for the backlash when the nobles realize they have been played?

 「Won't they direct their animosity solely at you, as the one who forced these events through?
 Is there really no safer way to do this?
 I feel like you aren't paying enough attention to your surroundings.」